Péter Magyar: Demonstrations

 Magyar held his sixth major rally on 23 October 2024, commemorating the anniversary of the 1956 Hungarian Revolution.
 The demonstration began at Bem József Square and continued with a march to Széna Square in Budapest, attracting tens of thousands of participants.
 Magyar held his seventh major rally on 15 March 2025 in Budapest, at the same location as his first demonstration a year earlier.
 During the event, he announced the launch of the "Voice of the Nation" public consultation, which he described as a form of grassroots referendum.
 The results of the initiative were intended to be incorporated into the Tisza Party's future political programme.
-Former Chief of General Staff, Romulusz Ruszin-Szendi also appeared on stage, as the defence policy expert of the Tisza Party.
+Former Chief of General Staff, Romulusz Ruszin-Szendi also appeared on stage as the defence policy expert of the Tisza Party.

-On 20 August 2025, Magyar held the eight major demonstration in Pannonhalma, titled "In the Footsteps of Saint Stephen", where he announced a new ten-point program outlining the party’s key priorities for the upcoming political season.

-On 7 September 2025, Magyar organised his ninth major event in Kötcse, coinciding with Prime Minister Viktor Orbán’s annual speech traditionally held in the same village.
+On 20 August 2025, Magyar held the eighth major demonstration in Pannonhalma, titled "In the Footsteps of Saint Stephen", where he announced a new ten-point program outlining the party's key priorities for the upcoming political season.
+On 7 September 2025, Magyar organised his ninth major event in Kötcse, coinciding with Prime Minister Viktor Orbán's traditional annual speech held in the same village.

-Before arriving in Kötcse, Magyar visited Balatonőszöd, the site of former Prime Minister Ferenc Gyurcsány’s Őszöd speech, symbolically walking from there to Kötcse.
+Before arriving in Kötcse, Magyar visited Balatonőszöd, the site where Prime Minister Ferenc Gyurcsány's delivered the Őszöd speech, symbolically walking from there to Kötcse.

 In his address, Magyar criticised both Orbán and Gyurcsány for their ties with Russian President Vladimir Putin, stating that "one embraced Putin from the left, the other from the right."

-During the rally, the Tisza Party officially launched its campaign for the 2026 parliamentary elections and introduced Ágnes Forsthoffer as the party’s third vice-president.
+During the rally, the Tisza Party officially launched its campaign for the 2026 parliamentary elections and introduced Ágnes Forsthoffer as the party's third vice-president.